Heterogeneity in Cost-Effectiveness Analysis

 Decision Rule 1B

 In a situation where multiple mutually exclusive interventions are being assessed, all options should be ranked in terms of increasing health benefits.
-Strictly dominated interventions, those which incur more costs and produce less health than a comparator, should be excluded from the analysis.
-The associated with implementing each non-excluded intervention compared to the next non-dominated option should be estimated.
+Strictly dominated interventions, those that incur more costs and produce less health than a comparator, should be excluded from the analysis.
+The associated with implementing each non-excluded intervention compared to the next nondominated option should be estimated.
 At this point, the possibility of extended domination must be considered.
 Extended domination occurs when an intervention has an in excess of a more effective intervention (Karlsson & Johannesson, 1996).
-Faced with the decision to implement either of these interventions, a rational decision-maker would always choose the intervention which produces more health with a lower .
+Faced with the decision to implement either of these interventions, a rational decision maker would always choose the intervention that produces more health with a lower .
 Hence all extendedly dominated interventions should be excluded from the analysis.
-Finally, when all strictly and extendedly dominated interventions have been excluded, the decision-maker should choose to implement the most health-producing strategy with an below their cost-effectiveness threshold.
+Finally, when all strictly and extendedly dominated interventions have been excluded, the decision maker should choose to implement the most health-producing strategy with an below their cost-effectiveness threshold.

 Decision Rule 2